 Entering the Estonian Market

 The Republic of Estonia is playing an increasingly impressive role in the European economy.
-The relatively small nation of 1.3 million may be tucked in the northeast corner of the continent, but its membership of key global institutions underlines its drive into the economic mainstream.
+The relatively small nation of 1.3 million may be tucked in the northeast corner of the continent, but its membership in key global institutions underlines its drive into the economic mainstream.

 Estonia has been in the European Union since 2004, the Schengen Area since 2007 and became a member of the Eurozone in 2011.
-In addition, Estonia has membership of the United Nations, World Bank and World Trade Organization, International Monetary Fund, the North Atlantic Treaty Organization and the Organization for Economic Co-operation and Development,
+In addition, Estonia has membership in the United Nations, World Bank and World Trade Organization, International Monetary Fund, the North Atlantic Treaty Organization and the Organization for Economic Co-operation and Development,

-Estonia has a varied range of exports – including refined petroleum, wood and paper products, metals and chemicals – which contributed towards a Gross Domestic Product of US$36.4 billion in 2021.
+Estonia has a varied range of exports – including refined petroleum, wood and paper products, metals and chemicals – which contributed to a Gross Domestic Product of US$36.4 billion in 2021.
 Estonia is outside the world’s top 50 economies.
-However, per capita GDP of over US$27,000 places the population comfortably in the top 40.
+However, a per capita GDP of over US$27,000 places the population comfortably in the top 40.

 Estonia has a forward-looking, innovative and modern market-led economy, with an open-minded attitude towards Foreign Direct Investment.
 In the 20 years up to 2021, FDI in Estonia averaged over US$260 million per year.

 These are among the attractions for foreign companies looking to make the enterprising move into Estonia’s economy.
 They have the option of opening a private limited liability company as an osaühing, or OÜ, operating under the Companies Act, regulated by the Commercial Code.